RoyalIcing/flambeau/docs/actions.md

 encapsulated.
 These action creators forward to other actions that reducers can listen to.

-Simple add a second argument to your action creator, with a destructured object including the following optional properties:
+To make your action creator asynchronous, simple add a second argument to your action creator with a destructured object of the following optional properties:
 - `currentActionSet`: The action set you are currently declaring within, allowing you to dispatch sibling actions.
-Maps action identifiers to individual dispatcher functions.
+Maps action identifiers to each action’s dispatcher function. e.g. `currentActionSet.otherAction(payload)`
-- `allActionSets`: All the action sets, mapping action set identifiers to sets of dispatcher functions.
+- `allActionSets`: All the action sets, mapping action set identifiers to their dispatcher functions. e.g. `allActionSets.OtherActionSet.someOtherAction(payload)`

-To forward to another action, use either `currentActionSet.myActionID(payload)` or `allActionSets.myActionSetID.myActionID(payload)`.

 ```javascript
 import fetch from 'isomorphic-fetch';